 Bloomington, Indiana 47403

-Original photograph of the structural remains of the Woolery Stone Mill limestone fabrication facility prior to any of the current build-outs.
+Photograph taken in 2004 of the structural remains of the Woolery Stone Mill limestone fabrication facility prior to any of the current build-outs.
 Construction for the mill started on May 23, 1930 and ceased all limestone production operations in 1996.
 Hours and hours were spent surveying this structure in order to produce an accurate set of construction plans for multiple architectural firms over the years to produce varying designs to utilize the existing historic shell.

 Bloomington High School North